spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Method

 ## Mean
-The average in a set of numbers; add together to numbers in the set and divide by how many numbers there are.
+The average in a set of numbers; add together the numbers in the set and divide by how many numbers there are.
 ## Median
 The middle number in a set of numbers; if there are two numbers in the middle position, take the average of those.
 ## Metes And Bounds